slstarnes/upstage/docs/source/user_guide/how_tos/task_networks.rst

 Task Networks have been demonstrated in :doc:`First Simulation </user_guide//tutorials/first_simulation>`, and this document will add some details to the usage of Task Networks.

-In general, once an Actor has recieved a Task Network instance, all introspection or modifications of that network goes through the actor.
+In general, once an Actor has received a Task Network instance, all introspection or modifications of that network goes through the actor.

 Defining a Network
 ==================